Past Board Chairs

 Toronto, Ontario, Canada

-Joan VanDuzer was one of the three Founding Directors of CNIS, and her untiring efforts in the early years were crucial to its foundation.
+Joan VanDuzer was one of the three Founding Directors of CNIS.
+Her untiring efforts in the early years were crucial to its foundation.
 She served as CNIS Board Chair from 1997 to 1998.
 She also filled the role of Executive Secretary for CNIS, and has supported CNIS since then through the Harbinger Foundation of Toronto, Ontario.

 Phillip Cooper